 It is a dish consisting of various ingredients stewed in a soy sauce flavored soup.
 Common ingredients are radish, eggs, and nerimono (paste products) such as chikuwa (a tubular roll of boiled fish paste), hanpen (fish cake) or konjak.

 The ingredients used in oden are called tane, and their characteristics vary according to area and preferences.

 For example, in the Kanto area, including Tokyo, people like a type of wheat gluten cake in the shape of chikuwa called “chikuwabu.”
 In Osaka and the Kansai area in general, they also add beef sinew.

-Fukuoka is famous for its “Fukuoka oden,” in which the broth is pitch black.
-All the ingredients are pricked with a bamboo skewer and eaten with “dashiko” (dried sardine shavings,) flaked bonito, and “aonori” (green laver.)
+The city of Fukuoka is famous for its Fukuoka oden, in which the broth is pitch black.
+All the ingredients are pricked with a bamboo skewer and eaten with dashiko (dried sardine shavings,) flaked bonito, and aonori (seaweed).